 We expense our portion of any multiemployer plan deficit as amounts are invoiced by, and become due and payable to, the trustees.
 In 2013, we received and paid in full a special assessment invoice from the MNOPF trustee for our additional share of the MNOPF New Section deficit.
 Accordingly, we expensed the invoice of \$15 million in cruise payroll and related expense in 2013, which exceeded 5% of total contributions to the fund.
 In 2012 and 2011, our contributions to the MNOPF fund were not material and did not exceed 5% of total contributions to the fund.
-In 2013, 2012 and 2011, our contributions to the MNRPF were not material and did not exceed 5% of total contributions to the fund.
-In 2013, 2012 and expense additional amounts for the multiemployer plans in the future, however, such amounts are not expected to be material.
+In 2013, 2012 and 2011, our contributions to the MNRPF were not material and did not exceed 5% of total contributions to the plan.
+It is possible that we will be required to fund and expense additional amounts for the multiemployer plans in the future, however, such amounts are not expected to be material.